rackerlabs/technical-blog/_posts/2016-04-30-Using-PowerShell-to-manage-Rackspace-Cloud-Security-Groups.md

 **A Security Group is a container for Security Group Rules and can only be applied to resources in the region where it was created.**

-Now with the caveats and explanations out of the way, you want to start using this right away.
+Now with the caveats and explanations out of the way, you may want to start using this right away.

-First, since it's not general availability yet, please contact our Support or Service Delivery team to request being added to the beta testing group of customers.
+First, since it's not in general availability yet, please contact our Support or Service Delivery team to request being added to the beta testing group of customers.
 It will be provisioned in your service catalogue, to use via the API or portal.

-An User Guide can be found here:
+A User Guide can be found here:

 [https://developer.rackspace.com/docs/user-guides/infrastructure/cloud-config/network/cloud-networks-product-concepts/security-groups/](https://developer.rackspace.com/docs/user-guides/infrastructure/cloud-config/network/cloud-networks-product-concepts/security-groups/)

-However, the purpose of my blogpost is to simplify ease and automate using PowerShell.
+So the purpose of this blogpost is to simplify and automate using PowerShell.

 Also, I'm not a browser!